 Events in SAW

 The Students’ Union is responsible for room bookings in the Saw Swee Hock Student Centre.
-The basement social space ‘The Venue’ holds up to 820 people; The Three Tuns pub can welcome 250 people, the first floor Denning Learning Café has seating for 150 and the 6th floor Weston Café can accommodate 30.
+The basement social space ‘The Venue’ holds up to 820 people; The Three Tuns pub can welcome 250 people, the first floor Denning Learning Café has seating for 60 and the 6th floor can accommodate around 30 people.
 The spaces can be booked for events by students, societies, LSE staff and external hirers.
-For all event enquiries in SAW please contact email@example.com
+For all event enquiries in SAW please contact firstname.lastname@example.org and your email will be sent on to the bookings team.

 LSE students and staff are encouraged and welcome to attend the many public events that the School organises each academic year featuring high profile speakers from across the world.
 The events programme attracts thousands of people to LSE every term with details available from lse.ac.uk/events – do take some time to check out what is coming up so you don’t miss out!
-Most of our events are now available for download as podcasts and videos at lse.ac.uk/podcasts, attracting audiences from across the world.
-As well as public events the School has free weekly lunchtime concerts in the relaxing surroundings of the Shaw Library and a series of exhibitions in the Atrium Gallery, more details of these can be found at lse.ac.uk/arts.
-Watch out also for the LSE Festival, which takes place in the Lent Term, information about previous festivals and next years will be available from lse.ac.uk/festival
+Most of our events are now available for download as podcasts and videos at lse.ac.uk/lse-player, attracting audiences from across the world.
+As well as public events the School has a programme of arts and music events, more details of these can be found at lse.ac.uk/arts.
+Watch out also for the LSE Festival, which normally takes place in the Lent Term, information about previous festivals and next years will be available from lse.ac.uk/festival.

 There are notice boards in the main entrances of most campus buildings and departments/research centres.
 Use of these notice boards should be sanctioned by the relevant Students’ Union societies/academic department/research centre and posters must be securely fastened to boards to prevent fire spread.
 We are trying to prevent fly posting to keep the campus tidy and therefore will remove posters not displayed in approved areas.
 With agreement of the Director of Facilities Management (email@example.com) exemption can be given in the case of way-finding posters for School events eg, LSE Open Day, visit days etc. All posters should include the LSE logo and a box stating the duration of display for the poster – max one month.
 Those failing to meet these requirements will be removed.